keptn-workshops/getting-started/04_Automatic_remediation/README.md

   ![](../images/bridge_self_healing.png)

-* After the remediation action has been executed, there are 3 pods serving the **simplenode** service:
+* After the remediation action has been executed, 3 pods are serving the **simplenode** service:

     ```
     $ kubectl get pods -n simpleproject-production